 Non-fiction writing is a great way to introduce children to concepts and facts.
 There are many biographies of people that are written for kids and can be inspiring.
 The book on Amrita Sher-Gil is a good example of this.

 For a children’s book, publishing houses or self-publishing are both options.
-Publishing houses like Scholastic, SpeakingTiger Imprint focusing on children’s literature, can be especially helpful.
+Publishing houses like Scholastic, and SpeakingTiger Imprint focusing on children’s literature, can be especially helpful.

 Guides to specific subjects